osg-htc/technology/docs/release/cut-data-release.md

 ### Step 2: Update the UW AFS installation of the tarball client

-The UW keeps an install of the tarball client in `/p/vdt/workspace/tarball-client` on the UW's AFS.
+The UW keeps an installation of the tarball client in `/p/vdt/workspace/tarball-client` on the UW's AFS.
 To update it, run the following commands:

 ```bash
 NON_UPCOMING_VERSIONS="<NON-UPCOMING VERSION(S)>"